SoftFever/OrcaSlicer/README.md

 # License
-Orca Slicer is licensed under the GNU Affero General Public License, version 3.
-Orca Slicer is based on Bambu Studio by BambuLab.
+Orca SlicerRED is licensed under the GNU Affero General Public License, version 3.
+Orca SlicerRED is based on Orca Slicer Orca Slicer is based on Bambu Studio by BambuLab.

 Bambu Studio is licensed under the GNU Affero General Public License, version 3.
 Bambu Studio is based on PrusaSlicer by PrusaResearch.